-III.
 Attendance Policy

-Students should attend class sessions and arrive on time.
+You should attend class sessions and arrive on time.
 If you arrive late, out of respect for the other students and the class environment, please try to minimize the disturbance.
-The Law Center attendance policy requires attendance of 80% of all classes or a student risks being dropped from the class.
+The Law Center attendance policy requires attendance of 80% of all classes or you will automatically be dropped from the class.

 I will take attendance by distributing a roll sheet at the beginning of class.
-It is the student's responsibility to sign the roll sheet before you leave the classroom each day or you risk being marked absent.
-Do not sign the role sheet if you miss more than 15 minutes of class!
-Please note that students are responsible for managing your absences from class and ensuring that your total number of absences does not exceed the threshold for the class.
+It is your responsibility to sign the roll sheet before you leave the classroom each day or you risk being marked absent.
+You may not sign the role sheet if you miss more than 15 minutes of class.
+Please note that you are responsible for managing your absences from class and ensuring that your total number of absences does not exceed the threshold for the class.

-Students do not need to notify me if you will be absent.
-Also, an absence is an absence, regardless of the reason, except for absences covered by the University and Law Center religious holiday policy.
+You do not need to notify me if you will be absent.
+An absence is an absence, regardless of the reason.
+Exceeding the absences threshold has consequences, as detailed below.